 Gift cards are far from a last-minute gifting option.
 In fact, people love to give gift cards as gifts.
-In First Data’s 2018 Prepaid Consumer Insights Study [download], they asked 2,000 consumers about gift cards and found over 50% of their annual gifting budget goes toward gift cards with 40% of consumers surveyed preferring gift cards over traditional gifts.
-That’s powerful stuff.
-Gift cards can be an effective tool for capturing more revenue, attracting new customers, and building loyalty but to get the most value out of gift cards, you need a solid strategy.
+In First Data’s 2018 Prepaid Consumer Insights Study [download], the company asked 2,000 consumers about gift cards and found that more than 50 percent of their annual gifting budget goes toward gift cards, with 40 percent of consumers surveyed preferring gift cards over traditional gifts.
+Gift cards can be an effective tool for capturing more revenue, attracting new customers, and building loyalty, but to get the most value out of gift cards, you need a solid strategy.

 Here are some tips on executing a successful gifts cards program to help you grow your business:

-1. Get in the holiday shopping game − even if you’re not a retailer
+1. Position yourself for holiday and occasion-based gift shopping − even if you’re not a retailer

-For small retailers, gift cards are a potential Goliath-slayer that can help them compete for holiday shopping dollars.
-It’s predicted that U.S. gift card sales alone will reach $340 billion in 2018.1 Gift cards also give non-retail businesses an opportunity to put themselves in the gift-giving mix during the holidays.
-If you are a restaurant or service-based small business, you too can capture holiday gift sales by offering gift cards.
+For small retailers, gift cards are a potential Goliath-slayer that can help them compete for gift shopping dollars against both online and brick-and-mortar retail giants.
+But gift cards also give non-retail businesses an opportunity to put themselves in the gift-giving mix.
+If you are a restaurant or service-based small business, you too can capture gift sales by offering gift cards.
 To do this, you’ll first need to create physical or digital gift cards.
 If you’re a Clover customer, you can use Clover Gift Cards to easily set up either or both types of gift cards, complete with custom branding.

 2. Have an in-store upselling strategy for gift card redemptions